 In this subsection, we let $(X,d,\mu)$ be a \RCD\,metric measure space for some $K\in \mathbb{R}$ and $N\in[1,\infty)$.
 From the viewpoint of weak solution in PDE theory, we introduce the following definition of weak solution of \eqref{GE}. \begin{definition} Let $\Omega\subset X$ be a domain.
 A function $u(x)$ is called a weak solution of equation \eqref{GE} on $\Omega$ if $u\in \W_{loc}(\Omega)\cap L^{\infty}_{loc}(\O)$ and

-for all $\phi\in {\rm LIP}_0(\O)$.\,We say a weak solution is positive if it possesses positive lower bound on any compact subset of $\O$. \end{definition} \begin{rmk} Here, above definition of positive solution is stronger than the ordinary sense in PDE theory because we need to use chain rule at present setting.
-Based on strong maximal principle \cite[Theorem 2.8]{GR}, if the weak solution is both continuous and non-negative, and $f\ge 0$, then it is positive in the above sense, unless it is trivial due to our assumption that the space is proper. \end{rmk}
+for all $\phi\in {\rm LIP}_0(\O)$.\,We say a weak solution is positive if it possesses positive lower bound on any compact subset of $\O$. \end{definition} \begin{rmk} Above definition of positive solution is stronger than the standard sense in PDE theory (positive almost everywhere in the sense of measure theory).
+This is because when applying the Leibniz rule (Lemma \ref{rule}) to the transformation $w=u^{-\beta}$ with $\beta>0$ (see Section \ref{s3}), we require $w\in L^{\infty}_{\text{loc}}$ (we a priori do not have the crucial Harnack inequality).
+By the strong maximum principle \cite[Theorem 2.8]{GR}, if the weak solution is continuous and non-negative with $f\ge 0$, then it is positive in the sense described above. \end{rmk}

 First, we need calculus rules in \RCD\,space from Gigli \cite[Proposition 3.17,4.11]{G}. \begin{lem} Let $\Omega$ be a domain in \RCD\,space for some $K\in\mathbb{R}$ and $N\in[1,\infty)$.
 Then we have following chain rule and Leibniz rule.\\ $(i)$ Let $f\in \W(\Omega)\cap L^{\infty}(\Omega)$ and $h\in C^2(\R)$.
 Then we have